ColinKennedy/rez_developer_packages/rez_sphinx/documentation/source/how_rez_and_sphinx_are_linked.rst

 Adding Extra Overrides
 **********************

-If you find yourself adding the same overrides to your `conf.py`_, consider adding it as a configuration value using :ref:`rez_sphinx.sphinx_conf_overrides`.
+If you find yourself adding the same overrides to your `Sphinx conf.py`_, consider adding it as a configuration value using :ref:`rez_sphinx.sphinx_conf_overrides`.